shuai-xu/flink/docs/dev/connectors/kafka.md

 duplicate messages in the target topic that are caused by retries.
 For most production environments with frequent broker changes, we recommend setting the number of retries to a higher value.

-**Note**: There is currently no transactional producer for Kafka, so Flink can not guarantee exactly-once delivery into a Kafka topic.
+**Note**: There is currently no transactional producer for Kafka, so Flink cannot guarantee exactly-once delivery into a Kafka topic.

 <div class="alert alert-warning">
   <strong>Attention:</strong> Depending on your Kafka configuration, even after Kafka acknowledges
   writes you can still experience data loss.
-In particular keep in mind the following Kafka settings:
+In particular, keep in mind the following Kafka settings:
   <ul>
     <li><tt>acks</tt></li>
     <li><tt>log.flush.interval.messages</tt></li>